 Earlier I mentioned the tax advantages of pension plans.
 If you’re fortunate, you’ll have a retirement fund consisting of a mixture of pension and non-pension assets.
 Some advisers advocate not touching your pension at all until you’ve drained your other liquid assets (e.g. ISAs).
 The rationale is that this reduces your taxable estate, thus minimising eventual inheritance tax.

 But inheritance tax is not the only tax consideration.
 You won’t pay any tax on ISA withdrawals.
 Sounds perfect?
 Well, yes, while it lasts.
 But once you’ve drained your ISAs (and other liquid assets), you’ll need to draw larger amounts from your pension than if you’d started earlier.
 This might push you into a higher tax bracket.
-Another consideration is that if you have quite a large pension pot, leaving it invested longer could increase the risk of breaching your Lifetime Allowance.
-Breaching the LTA is not necessarily a disaster, but it should be a consideration.

 Then there’s the decision as to whether to draw your tax-free lump sum all in one go, or gradually via phased drawdown.
 There’s no one-size-fits-all answer to that question; it depends on personal circumstances.